simonbrent/Genoverse/docs/tracks.md

 });
 ```

 In regions between 1 (inclusive) and 100kb (exclusive), transcripts are displayed, with labels.
 In regions between 100k (inclusive) and 2Mb  (exclusive), genes are displayed with labels.
 Above 2Mb (inclusive), genes are displayed without labels.
-Note that the 2Mb configuration does not provide a model or view class - these are copied from the previous (next biggest) configuration.
+Note that the 2Mb configuration does not provide a model or view class - these are copied from the previous (next biggest numerical key, i.e. 100000) configuration.
 If smaller configurations do not provide model or view classes, the values for `track.model` and `track.view` are used.
 These default to `Genoverse.Track.Model` and `Genoverse.Track.View`.

 Another example would be: